antz29/node-configr/README.md

     }

-You can then create environment specific config overrides; let's create a dev environment; create a folder called 'dev' in the config dir, and we add a db.json file with specific overrides for the dev environment.
+You can then create environment specific config overrides; let's create a dev environment; create a folder called 'dev' in the config dir, and we add a db.js file with specific overrides for the dev environment.

-    {
+     module.exports.config = {
         "host" : "dev.db.com",
         "user" : "devuser",
         "pass" : "devpass"
     }

-When you create a configr instance (as shown below) with `require("configr").create('dev');` The internal structure will be as follows:
+When you create a configr instance (as shown below) the internal structure will be as follows:

     {
         "general" : {